axelcournac/3C_tutorial/README.md

 In this step, you need to assign a restriction fragment to every locus (chrm - position).
 This can be done like in the python code fragment_attribution.py.

+## Building of the contacts map

+From the contacts,

 ## Normalization of the data
 We used the normalization procedure called SCN (for Sequential Component Normalization presented in http://www.biomedcentral.com/1471-2164/13/436).